LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Box-and-swarm plots showing quartile and individual reaction time values are shown in Figure \ref{fig-voc-rt}.
-The statistical model indicated a bias toward faster responses on both targets and foils (by 70 ms on average) in long-gap trials, and a main effect of gap duration on responses to target items, with faster response times (by an additional 76 ms on average) to targets in long-gap trials.
+The statistical model indicated a bias toward faster responses on both targets and foils (by 70 ms on average) in long-gap trials.
+There was also a main effect of gap duration on response speed to target items, with faster response times (by an additional 76 ms on average) to targets in long-gap trials.
 No other significant differences in reaction time were observed.
 Unlike in Experiment 1, post-hoc tests of reaction time difference between maintain- and switch-attention trials by slot showed no significant differences (Welch’s independent *t*-tests: *p*=0.085 for slot 1, *p*=0.22 for slot 2, *p*=0.097 for slot 3, and *p*=0.76 for slot 4).
 This is perhaps unsurprising, given that no main effect of attentional condition on reaction time was seen in Experiment 2.

 ![(Color online) Box-and-swarm plots of between-condition differences in reaction time for Experiment 2.
 Boxes show first & third quartiles and median values; individual data points correspond to each listener; asterisks indicate comparisons with corresponding coefficients in the statistical model that were significantly different from zero.  (a) Main effects of attention, spectral degradation, and gap duration (faster response time in long-gap trials).  (b) Two-way interactions (no statistically significant differences).  (c) Three-way interaction (no statistically significant differences).  *** = _p_<0.001.\label{fig-voc-rt}](fig-beh-voc-rt.eps)